New Hampshire’s new alimony law – what you need to knowAugust 16, 2018 2:49 pm 6 Comments

 When it comes to divorce litigation, few issues raise more controversy than alimony.
-Love it or hate, alimony is not going anywhere.
-Whereas the law has always allowed for alimony, New Hampshire judges have been all over the place in deciding when to award it, in what amount, and for how long.
+Love it or hate, alimony in NH is not going anywhere.
+Whereas the law has always allowed for alimony in NH, New Hampshire judges have been all over the place in deciding when to award it, in what amount, and for how long.
 That’s about to change with the new alimony law.

 The new law is scheduled to go into effect for cases filed starting in 2019.
 However, judges can choose to look at the new law to decide cases currently pending.